 Wyoming Archaeology Month occurs in September and includes events throughout the state.
 For more information, visit:

-This program allows families to dig in fossil quarries with the center's professionals.
-For more information, call 307-864-2997, or visit the Center's Web site at:
+Wyoming Dinosaur Center's Dig-For-A-Day Adventure allows families to dig in fossil quarries with the center's professionals.
+The program begins June 1st, 2013 and ends September 21st, 2013.
+For more information, call (307) 864-2997, or visit the Center's website:

 BACK TO STATE-BY-STATE GUIDE